unabletofind/Detection-rules/README.md

 # Detection-rules
-Detection rules of queries such as splunk, and sigma, yara rules
+Detection rules of queries such as splunk and also sigma, yara rules